zype/zype.github.io/api_docs/playlists.md

 ## Smart Ordering

-<p>Playlist smart ordering allow you to change the order of its videos by a sort options.
-The videos added or updated into a playlist with sort options, are sort automatically following that sort option</p>
+<p>Playlist smart ordering allows you to change the order of its videos by sort options.
+The videos added or updated into a playlist with sort options are sorted automatically following that sort option</p>

 Parameter | Function | Type
 --------- | -------- | ----
 playlist[sort_options] | An array of sort options.
-Only two levels of sorting are accepted, and the videos are sort first by the first level, and second as the second level | Array
+Only two levels of sorting are accepted, and videos are sorted first by first level, and second by second level | Array

 <p>Every <strong>sort_option</strong> has three fields:</p>